Appellate Attorney Focused on Amicus Advocacy

-Larry Ebner is the founder of Capital Appellate Advocacy PLLC, a Washington, D.C.–based appellate boutique, and Executive Vice President and General Counsel of the Atlantic Legal Foundation.
+Larry Ebner, a Fellow of the American Academy of Appellate Lawyers, is the founder of Capital Appellate Advocacy PLLC, a Washington, D.C.–based appellate boutique, and Executive Vice President & General Counsel of the Atlantic Legal Foundation.

 He focuses on federal appellate litigation and amicus curiae advocacy in cases presenting complex and consequential questions of federal law.
 At Capital Appellate Advocacy, he handles appeals and provides strategic advice on matters involving constitutional, statutory, and regulatory issues, often where the federal government is a party.
 At the Atlantic Legal Foundation, he leads its nationally recognized amicus curiae program, oversees its participation in cases of broad legal and policy significance, and authors most of its amicus briefs before the Supreme Court of the United States and federal courts of appeals.